Building relationships in business should be your goal

 Networking in today’s day and age

 One of the things Ivan learned early on in networking is that it really is, and should be more relational than transactional.
-The idea of Givers Gain is that if I give business to you, and if I;
+The idea of Givers Gain is that if I:

 - help you